The Narconon drug and alcohol rehabilitation program offers an escape from this grim master -- heroin.

-Heroin addicts entering recovery are very often in a debilitated condition after months or years of not taking care of their personal needs.
+Heroin addicts entering recovery are very often in a debilitated condition after months or years of using this toxic drug and not taking care of their personal needs.
 The nutrition provided as soon as the person walks in the door of a Narconon drug rehab facility begins to heal the damage and make it possible for withdrawal symptoms to be lightened somewhat.

 Further, Narconon staff work with every recovering heroin addict to alleviate the pain and sickess through light exercises that draw the person's attention away from the body and onto the environment or that enable the body to relax, thus easing the healing process.
 Many heroin addicts who go through the Narconon withdrawal phase find it tolerable, signaling a great stride forward toward lasting sobriety.

-Once through withdrawal, a recovering heroin addict has many more steps to take before he realizes that he knows how to deal with life without escaping into heroin use.
+Once through withdrawal, a recovering heroin addict has additional steps to take before he realizes that he can deal with life without escaping into heroin use.

 One of the most significant is the Narconon New Life Detoxification Program, a thorough process involving time spent in a dry-heat sauna, moderate exercise and a strict regimen of nutritional supplements.